sguthrie/vaccine-download/README.md

 # vaccine-download
-Pull information from MA government vaccine website and format into CSV
+Pull information from MA government vaccine website and upload to Airtable

 ## Installing and Running
 This project uses [poetry](https://python-poetry.org/docs/) as a package manager.
 Once it's installed, run the following to install dependencies in a poetry